tomfanara/AgenticDaprDemo/README.md

       - Docker Desktop (latest)
       - Dapr Client and Runtime 1.14
       - Ollama (install/run phi3, llava-phi3, llama3.1, llama3, orca-mini, wizardlm2, deepseek-r1:1.5b)
+      - NVM, NPM and Visual Studio Code.
+Download the chat app here.
 # 6. Usage
-      - running the demo app
+      - run the demo app (backend) in Visual Studio 2022
-      - prompting the app (coming soon as UX)
+      - run the chat app from VS Code after building in NPM v20 (ng build)
+      - run ng serve
+      - make sure your chat app is connected to the hub
+      - you might have to adjust the ports on client and backend
 # 7. Contributing
 # 8. License
 # 9. Contact Information